 Problem Suggested Solutions Verify that the power is switched on and all connections are secure.
+There is no signal recognition Verify the proper terminating resistor is installed if using a Voltage measurement device.
 There is no signal response.
-Verify the proper terminating resistor is installed if using a voltage measurement device.
 Verify that the optical signal wavelength is within the specified wavelength range.
 Verify that the optical signal is illuminating the detector active area.
 Output Voltage will not increase.
 Check to make sure the detector is not saturated.
-Refer to the Output Voltage spec. in the table on page 7.
+Refer to the Output Voltage spec. in the Specifications table.
 Detector Output is skewed.
 Install a 1" Lens Tube (SM1L10) to the thread coulpler (SM1T1) to baffle any external light sources to see if this improves the response.